 I realize that's not an option for everyone, but for my high school friends reading this — you may want to try shopping the adult and children sections in the Halloween stores.
 Sometimes the children's fit is surprisingly large, so don't rule out at least trying them on!

 Another option if you don't want to spend much is to purchase a long purple dress from a thrift shop.
 Glue or stitch pink ribbon to the front to mimic Rapunzel’s look.

 Poshmark is also a great app for finding inexpensive dresses.
 (Use code ETINTEXAS to get a $5 Poshmark credit!)
 Mercari is another excellent app for finding inexpensive costumes and clothes.

 Rapunzel wouldn't be Rapunzel without her long, blonde locks.
 If you have long blonde hair or own extensions, you could do a side braid similar to the one I did here.
 If not, you'll need to buy a wig or create one out of yarn.
 Here's an easy yarn hair tutorial from The Everyday Mom Life that would work great!

 Decorate with Flowers

 Since my name is Daisy, I added lots of daisies to enhance my braid.
 I picked them up from the craft store, and I snagged the smaller purple flowers from my mom's scrapbook collection.
 Use a hot glue gun to attach the flowers to bobby pins so they'll stay in the wig all night.

 Draw Faux Freckles

 I added exaggerated freckles because I wanted a cutesy, costume-y look for Halloween.
-If you've never added freckles before, check out my recent faux freckles tutorial.
+If you've never added freckles before, check out my faux freckles tutorial.
+(There's a video to go with it.)
 They're very easy to do!